Updated: September 2021

 Tips and Stuff:

-Just stir the ingredients until they're combined - about 15 strokes.
+Just fold the ingredients until they're combined - about 15 strokes.
 You want that lovely oatmeal texture coming through without being tough.

 I used a glass loaf pan and a metal loaf pan and both worked equally well.
 The loaves won't rise quite as high as conventional quick breads, but they end up great.